Boarding at WMA

 It's probably the best decision we've made for our daughter, academically and personally.
 She's grown and become mature ... ready for college and the world.- John Venditti, WMA alumna parent

-Wilbraham & Monson Academy has three dormitory for its boarding students.
+Wilbraham & Monson Academy has four dormitories for its boarding students.

-- Three floors of iconic Rich Hall house all male, boarding students.
+- Three floors of iconic Rich Hall house male, boarding students.

-- Smith Hall offers housing for male and female students (separated by floor).
+- Smith Hall offers housing female students (separated by floor).

 Dorm parents and prefects (student leaders) also live in each dormitory.
 Click here for a checklist of Boarding Students' needs.